Wally (n): A silly or inept person. British informal.

 Wally and Walla are Great Barrier Reef celebrities in more way than one.
 Guests can often spot them following around our underwater photographers in the hope of getting "papped".
 Snorkellers will rejoice at the sight of Wally floating gormlessly towards them to capture that hero holiday shot.

 Those who walk underwater on our Seawalker Helmet Dive will see just how curious Wally is to meet each and every one of our Sunlover guests!
-Even less confident swimmers can hang off our pontoon or float in a life jacket and be greeted by this gentle giant just metres away from the pontoon.
+Even less confident swimmers can hang off our Marine Base or float in a life jacket and be greeted by this gentle giant just metres away from the Marine Base.

 Are you ready for a game of Where's Wally?